Kimberly Galloway (SHE/HER)

 Owner, Artistic Director, & Faculty

 Originally from Sidney, Ohio, Kimberly began her dance training at Sharon’s School of Dance under the direction of Sharon Eikenberry.
-She graduated with honors from Indiana University in 2014 with a Bachelor of Science in Kinesiology with a concentration in dance and a minor in Exercise Science.
+She graduated with honors from Indiana University in 2014 with a Bachelor of Science in Kinesiology with a concentration in Contemporary Dance and a minor in Exercise Science.
 She has attended summer intensives at Jordan Academy of Dance through Butler University, Cincinnati Ballet, American Dance Festival and the Trinity Laban Conservatory of Music and Dance in London, England on a summer study scholarship from the IU Hutton Honors College.

 Owner, Artistic Director, & Faculty